 The Oral-B Pro 2 2500N has a pressure sensor to tell you when you are pressing too hard.
 This prevents you causing damage to your gums and gum recession that can happen when you scrub your teeth too hard with a manual toothbrush.
 The Oral-B Pro 2 2500N also has a built in timer to tell you when you have brushing for 2 minutes.
 It’s pretty much the same toothbrush as the Oral-B Genius 9000; Oral-B’s most expensive brush with a RRP of £280.
 Instead of paying all of that money for the gadgets that come with the Genius 9000, why not pay a fraction of the price for an almost identical toothbrush?
 We’ve put a link for the Oral-B Pro 2 2500N below.
 It’s amazing value that you won’t be able to beat.

-- Protect your gums: Pressure control reduces brushing speed and alerts you if you brush too hard
+- Protect your sensitive gums: Visible gum pressure sensor reduces brushing speed and alerts if you brush too hard

 If you are buying for you and your family, we would recommend the bundle below as this includes a pack of 4 Cross Action Oral-B heads.
 The Cross Action heads are the best replacement head that Oral-B do and the only one that you will need.